Whole life insurance calculation

 While all whole life policies offer a guaranteed death benefit and cash value growth, the amount of cash value you accumulate can vary depending on the policy you choose.
 The guarantees of the policy are based on the claims-paying ability of the issuer.

-Cash value can be as important as the death benefit.
-With whole life you can choose the Option to Purchase Paid-Up Additions Rider which allows you to purchase additional coverage.
-This will increase the cash value more quickly depending on how much extra you contribute.
+With certain New York Life whole life policies you can choose the Option to Purchase Paid-Up Additions Rider which allows you to purchase additional paid up coverage without further underwriting.
+This will increase both death benefit and the cash value of the policy.
 This rider includes an up-front expense charge on additional purchases.

 How much does whole life insurance cost?